 But latkes (potato pancakes) are not only made over Chanukah.
 In fact, we make them in the weeks (errr…months) leading up to Chanukah…just to practice, and because we absolutely adore them!
 We eat them just with a little salt, or with smoked salmon.
 It has now become a family favourite to eat them salmon pastrami (recipe in The Feast Goes On) and horseradish creme fraiche.

-This recipe is from our second book, “The Feast Goes On“
+This recipe for simple latkes is from our second book, “The Feast Goes On“